Is there an organizational culture assessment instrument to help identify and define your company’s core culture?

 - Step Two: Next, construct and implement a closed-ended customized survey based on the information gathered in Step One.
 Yes, list all reasonable options derived from your qualitative data gathering.
 Now is the time for all employees to reveal how they view the organization’s principles and values—by reacting to the options on this customized survey.

-Using this process, you will define your organization’s core culture, share it with everyone in the organization and begin the ongoing journey of aligning all practices and projections with the core culture.
+Using this process, you will define your organization’s core culture.
+Then, share it with everyone in the organization.
+Begin the ongoing journey of aligning all practices and projections with the core culture.
 First, you must clarify who you are as an organization.
 Next, you must integrate the principles and values in everything you do.
 Build your Culture of Distinction by defining your distinctive character and practicing the principles that drive success.